TarakKatoch/My-Docker-Dockyard/Bakery Foundation Example on Windows/README.md

 3. Save the file as **`bakery.pkr.hcl`** in `C:\packer`.

-### 2.2 Find a Valid Ubuntu AMI-The AMI ID varies by AWS region, so we need to select the correct one
+### 2.2 Find a Valid Ubuntu AMI (The AMI ID varies by AWS region, so we need to select the correct one)

 Run the following AWS CLI command to get the latest Ubuntu AMI: